What is collaborative filtering

 Types and algorithms of collaborative filtering

 There are different types and algorithms of collaborative filtering, all of which take different approaches to generating predictions and recommendations.
-The most common methods include user-based and article-based collaborative filtering, but there are also more advanced approaches such as content-based filtering and neural collaborative filtering.
+The most common methods include user-based and article-based collaborative filtering, but there are also more advanced approaches such as the content-based filtering and neural collaborative filtering.

 User-Based Collaborative Filtering and Item-Based Collaborative Filtering